Personalized Workout & Meal PlansGet Started

-Muscles Worked: Lats, Rear Delts, Teres Major/Minor, Rhomboids, Biceps
+Muscles Worked in Kneeling Cable High Row: Lats, Rear Delts, Teres Major/Minor, Rhomboids, Biceps

 This back exercise includes some transverse plane action as you will be twisting at the waist as you pull the weight back.
 Working in multiple planes of motion is beneficial for daily life activities.
 All too often people tend to neglect the transverse plane so this is a great way to spice up your back workout a bit.

 How to do the Standing Cable Twist Row: